 - With your arms at about 45 degrees from your torso, press up and down in full range, squeezing as much as possible at the top and carefully stretching at the bottom.

 - Use good form always and do not cheat on the correct movement pattern.
-Instead of using excessive weights, focus on quality repetitions and good mind/muscle control.
+Instead of using excessive weights, focus on quality repetitions, and good mind/muscle control.

 Flat And Decline Dumbbell Flyes

-Again, follow the same steps outlined for the flat and decline presses, just cut the weight to the appropriate level, that is a good compromise between load, joint safety and form.
+Again, follow the same steps outlined for the flat and decline presses, just cut the weight to the appropriate level, that is a good compromise between load, joint safety, and form.

 Alternative Dumbbell Chest Exercises

-There are also few unusual dumbbell chest exercises that can come in very handy to break through sticking points or to add a bit of variation to the the same boring flat/incline/decline bench workout.
+There are also few unusual dumbbell chest exercises that can come in very handy to break through sticking points or to add a bit of variation to the same boring flat/incline/decline bench workout.
 Let’s go with the first one:

 Floor Dumbbell Chest Presses

 The floor presses limit the range of motion, but that is the point of this exercise.
-The idea is to enable you to handle an even greater weight than regular, full range bench presses, going from zero resistance when your arms are resting on the floor, to immediate full-on effort before the lock-out.
+The idea is to enable you to handle an even greater weight than regular, full-range bench presses, going from zero resistance when your arms are resting on the floor, to immediate full-on effort before the lock-out.

 This exercise can help you break through plateaus when you find yourself unable to increase resistance or repetitions no matter what.

-This is what usually happens when you hit a wall in a bench workout: after the usual number of repetitions your arms get stuck half way through the last rep and you never seem to progress from there to get an extra rep, let alone adding more resistance next time.
+This is what usually happens when you hit a wall in a bench workout: after the usual number of repetitions your arms get stuck halfway through the last rep and you never seem to progress from there to get an extra rep, let alone adding more resistance next time.

-The floor dumbbell chest press forces you to start from the sticking point, when your arms are flat to the floor and your hands half way through the full range of motion.
+The floor dumbbell chest press forces you to start from the sticking point when your arms are flat to the floor and your hands halfway through the full range of motion.

 What happens is that you go from zero effort with your arms on the floor to maximum effort right away.
 However, you only have to perform the upper half of a regular repetition before lock-out.

-This enable you to use greater weights than regular dumbbell bench presses.
+This enables you to use greater weights than regular dumbbell bench presses.
 After a while, when you go back to the usual bench job, you should be able to perform more repetitions with the old poundage or even increase it.